-- Current work that impacts young children and/or their families, especially those in underresourced communities - Clearly articulated goals for the applicant's learning experience - Representation of a diversity of organizations, sectors, and disciplines - Supervisor's recommendation of the applicant and organization's commitment to support the Fellow's training experience. - It is highly recommended that all applicants discuss participation in the Fellowship with their supervisor(s) and program managers before completing an application.
+- Current work that impacts young children and/or their families, especially those in under-resourced communities - Clearly articulated goals for the applicant's learning experience - Representation of a diversity of organizations, sectors, and disciplines - Commitment to satisfying all Fellowship requirements (listed above on page 5) - Supervisor's recommendation of the applicant and organization's commitment to support the Fellow's training experience. - It is highly recommended that all applicants discuss participation in the Fellowship with their supervisor(s) and program managers before completing an application.
 For DMH employees: Program manager and supervisor approval are required. - Thoughtfulness and completeness of the application - Applications from organizations that are supporting more than one applicant will be given some preference (although it is not guaranteed that every applicant from the same organization will be accepted).